• Home

 5. Preparing and Serving the Layoff Notice

-In the event placement is not possible, HRM will prepare the layoff notice for the Chief Human Resource Officer's signature.
+In the event placement is not possible, HR will prepare the layoff notice for the Chief Human Resource Officer's signature.
 The layoff notice will be sent at least 30 calendar days prior to its effective date whenever possible.

 6. Assistance for Employees Laid Off

 If an employee is laid off, that employee may be eligible for unemployment benefits as coordinated by the Kansas Department of Labor.
 Laid off employees would be paid any remaining balances of vacation leave and/or compensatory time for which they were eligible.
-HRM Benefits Office can provide laid off employees with information regarding the continuation of health insurance under the provisions of COBRA, as well as options regarding retirement funds and other applicable benefits.
+HR Benefits Office can provide laid off employees with information regarding the continuation of health insurance under the provisions of COBRA, as well as options regarding retirement funds and other applicable benefits.

 7. Employee Options for Avoiding or Reducing the Impact of Layoff